e-picas/dev-tools/MANPAGE.md

 ## DESCRIPTION

-**DevTools** is a shell script that handles a set of actions (defined themselves as shell scripts) to execute something upon a package in development.
+**DevTools** is a shell script that handles a set of actions (also defined as shell scripts) to execute something upon a project under development.
 The usage is quite simple as it just requires to understand the command line call of one single script.
 Examples and usage shown in this manual all use `devtools.sh` to designate this global script, which is its initial filename in a just downloaded package.
 If you installed the DevTools in your system (in your own `$HOME/bin/`